andretkachenko/sofle-zmk-config/readme.md

 I wanted to try different layouts for the keyboard - full-size 60 key, Corne 42 key, Chocofi 36 key, Miryoku 34 key, etc.
 I was keeping them in separate branches, which also meant that I had to copy some parts that I liked from one branch to the other (as it's all stored in a single keymap, something like cherry-pick wouldn't work properly).
 That meant every other layout except the one I'm currently changing was outdated.
 As I wanted to merge all layouts together into a single build, I found out that the `shield` argument can't be changed, as it has a finite set of allowed values.

-`Saixos`, one of the contributors, pointed me in the ZMK Discord server towards the [similar GitHub issue](https://github.com/zmkfirmware/zmk/issues/1931), with the solution that wits like a glove.
+`Saixos`, one of the contributors, pointed me in the ZMK Discord server towards the [similar GitHub issue](https://github.com/zmkfirmware/zmk/issues/1931), with the solution that fits like a glove.
 You need to utilise the `cmake-args` property in the `build.yaml`:
 ``` yaml
 include: